The Music Environment from the Beginning to the End

 It was an honor for me to be part of this publication on creativity.
 This article is shared with permission of AMI, The Association Montessori Internationale and NAMTA, The North American Montessori Teachers Organization.

 It was published in AMI Journal 2014-2015 Theme Issue: The Montessori Foundations for the Creative Personality.
+This 237-page publication deals with the imagination, self-expression, language, music, the Montessori creative view of childhood, art, and contemporary Montessori research and creativity.

 The natural urge to sing, dance, to make and listen to music wells up from the depths of each person, from birth to death.
 It can be stamped out at an early age or it can be fostered to enrich all of life.
 In this article you will find ways that music is important to us at every stage of life.
 What is music?
 What words can accurately describe it?
 We might as easily try to capture all the most poignant sights, sounds, and smells of childhood holiday celebrations into a single black and white collection of letters on a piece of paper!
 We may not know how to fully describe music but we do know that we don’t want our children to miss out on it.